argon-chat/nvim/README.md

 This Neovim configuration requires the following external tools to be installed on your system:

 ## General
-...existing code...
-# Requirements

-This Neovim configuration requires the following external tools to be installed on your system:

-## General
 - Git
 - Python (for some plugins and LSPs)
 - Node.js (for JavaScript/TypeScript LSPs and formatters)